apache/druid/docs/development/extensions-core/kafka-ingestion.md

 development               wiki-edit	 1636399229823
 ```
 For more information, see [`kafka` data format](../../ingestion/data-formats.md#kafka).
-## Submit a Supervisor Spec
+## Submit a supervisor spec

 Druid starts a supervisor for a dataSource when you submit a supervisor spec.
-You can use the Druid Load Data console or you can submit a supervisor spec to the following following endpoint:
+You can use the data loader in the Druid console or you can submit a supervisor spec to the following endpoint:

 `http://<OVERLORD_IP>:<OVERLORD_PORT>/druid/indexer/v1/supervisor`